 Maple Sriracha Chicken Kabobs: Kabobs are great to roast over the fire because they cook right on the stick.
 Marinate your chicken before you go, pack it all up in one bag, then add them to the skillet once you get there!

 Pigs in a Poncho: Turn regular hot dogs into “tacos” with a tortilla instead of a bun.
 Tortillas are much more versatile and easily packed.
-Skewer them, roast them, then add to a tortilla along with your favorite toppings (guac, salsa, cheese, etc.).
+Skewer them, roast them, then add to a tortilla and your favorite toppings (guac, salsa, cheese, etc.).

 Dutch Oven Camping Recipes